-A recipe for silky and seductive prosecco poached pears, with creamy whipped vanilla bean ricotta.
+A recipe for silky prosecco wine-poached pears, with creamy whipped vanilla bean ricotta.

-Poached pears with cake are one of the best dessert combinations ever, but they’re just as nice all by themselves or with a side of whipped creamy ricotta enhanced with vanilla bean.
+But they’re just as nice all by themselves or better yet – served with a side of creamy whipped ricotta flavored with vanilla bean.

 Tips for poaching pears: